botchainnetwork/cubetod/README.md

 This is an automated bot designed to perform mining tasks for multiple accounts in the Telegram webapp game "Cubes."

 ## Register
-Anda wajib harus register atau referral menggunakan link ini https://t.me/cubesonthewater_bot?start=NjUyMDkyNzExOA==
+You must register or use the referral link: https://t.me/cubesonthewater_bot?start=NjUyMDkyNzExOA==

 ## Features